AlexBAV/moderncom/README.md

 #### `bcom::ref`

-This class is supposed to be used as a replacement for raw interface pointer in cases when interface pointer is explicitly stored without adding a reference.
+This class is supposed to be used as a replacement for raw interface pointer in cases when interface pointer is used without adding a reference.
 Consider the following example:

 ```C++
 void serialize(IStream *pStream)